 Undoubtedly, Corcovado is the gem of all of Costa Rica’s National Parks.
 The 164 square miles of primary and secondary rainforests grow as green and dense as bunches of broccoli and only give way for a narrow stretch of untouched sand and turquoise ocean waters.

 Corcovado is home to 4 species of monkeys, sloths, wild cats, tapirs, crocodiles, peccaries, anteaters, and the list would be endless if I named every mammal, bird, reptile, and insect.

-In fact, the only ways to get to one or more of the parks ranger stations is on foot, by chartered plane, or by boat.
+In fact, the only way to get to one or more of the park’s ranger stations is on foot, by chartered plane, or by boat.
 The latter 2 are, of course, pricier, but great options for nonhikers.
 Either way, you must have a guide to enter Corcovado.

 Watch Dolphins in the Golfo Dulce.

 The Golfo Dulce is fed by the Pacific Ocean and mangrove rivers and streams.
 This creates the perfect feeding grounds for dolphins who wait for mackerel and other small fish emptying into the gulf.